Skip to main content

 Students

-Student Annotations offer students a new assignment experience; however, the student display and available options can vary at the elementary and secondary grade levels.
+Student annotations offer students a new assignment experience; however, the student display and available options can vary at the elementary and secondary grade levels.

-1. From within the assignment, click:
+1. From within an assignment, click:

 1. Elementary: Draw or Type